Have a read on below at some quick stats and facts on the Golden State Warriors to get you started:

 Leading the 2016 finals three games to one, the Warriors went on to lose the final 3 games to LeBron James and the Cleveland Cavaliers.
 The following offseason saw the Warriors sign 2014 league MVP Kevin Durant for the following season.

 Durant proved to be the missing piece for the already star studded Warriors, who went on to redeem themselves against James and the Cavaliers, winning the next two NBA championships, with Durant winning consecutive finals MVPs.

-Having lost the 2019 NBA finals to the Toronto Raptors, the Warriors entered 2020 without Kevin Durant (signed with the Brooklyn Nets) and Klay Thompson (ACL), with Curry missing most the Covid-19 interrupted season, resulting in the Warriors finishing at the bottom of the Western conference with the worst record in the league.
+Having lost the 2019 NBA finals to the Toronto Raptors, the Warriors entered 2020 without Kevin Durant (signed with the Brooklyn Nets) and Klay Thompson (ACL).
+Curry missed most the COVID-19 interrupted season and the Warriors trade D’Angelo Russell for Andrew Wiggins and a 2021 first round pick.
+All of the loss and changeover resulted in Golden State finishing at the bottom of the Western conference with the worst record in the league.

-If you are a fan of the Golden State Warriors, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Golden State Warriors have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Golden State Warriors.
+If you are a fan of the Golden State Warriors, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Golden State Warriors have the star power to make it all the way to The NBA Finals in 2022?

 Still got some burning questions about the Golden State Warriors?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!